krateng/maloja/README.md

 ## How to install

-1) Either install Maloja with the [debian package](https://github.com/krateng/maloja/raw/master/packages/maloja.deb), or download the repository to some arbitrary location.
-If you pick the manual installation, every command needs to be executed from the Maloja directory and led with `./`.
-You can also only download the file `maloja` instead of the whole repository and fetch the rest with

-		./maloja install

-2) Install required packages with
+1) Install Maloja with

-		pip3 install -r requirements.txt
+		pip3 install maloja

-3) Start the server with
+2) Start the server with

 		maloja start

-4) (Recommended) Put your server behind a reverse proxy for SSL encryption.
+3) (Recommended) Put your server behind a reverse proxy for SSL encryption.

 ## How to use

-If you didn't install Maloja from the package (and therefore don't have it in `/opt/maloja`), every command needs to be executed from the Maloja directory and led with `./`.
-Otherwise, all commands work in any location and without the prefix.

 1) If you would like to import all your previous last.fm scrobbles, use [benfoxall's website](https://benjaminbenben.com/lastfm-to-csv/) ([GitHub page](https://github.com/benfoxall/lastfm-to-csv)).
 Use the command